greatroboticslab/HumanoidRobotTrainingData/README.md

 https://github.com/greatroboticslab/HumanoidRobotTrainingData/tree/main/video_processing

-Step 2: Depth-anythingv2 data generation
+Step 2: Depth Frame Generation

-You can now generate depth frames from the videos.
-Navigate to depth_anything_baseline/scripts/ and run either:
+Now that you have videos, you can now generate depth frames from them.
+See [the Depth Anything readme](https://github.com/greatroboticslab/HumanoidRobotTrainingData/tree/main/depth_anything_baseline) for more details.

-	bash generate_all.sh
-or
-	sbatch generate_depths.slurm <start> <end>

-for PSC, or

-	conda activate depthanything
-	python Video_YTB_text.py --start <start> --end <end>

-The <start> and <end> parameters determine the range of files to process.
-For instance, 0 and 100 will process the first 100 files.
-The raw frames will be saved in video_processing/output/ and the depth frames will be saved in depth_anything_baseline/output/

 ### Generating Tasks